Enrichment at STEM includes after-school care, clubs and activities.

 The College & Career Center will be open for students to seek advisement, work on college, trade school, and military applications, apply for scholarships, write and revise college essays, pick up college brochures, and attend college visits.
-Parents are also welcome to schedule an appointment at the College & Career Center if they have questions and concerns regarding post secondary education/careers or concurrent enrollment information.
-The College & Career Center is located upstairs in Room 240.
+Parents are also welcome to schedule an appointment at the College & Career Center if they have questions and concerns regarding post-secondary education/careers or concurrent enrollment information.
+The College & Career Center is located in Room 124.

 Naviance is a comprehensive college, career and life readiness solution that helps schools align student strengths and interests to postsecondary goals, and connecting learning to life.

-Sign-up to receive College and Career News from Ms. Lytle each month, including information about scholarships, college and career fairs, and more.
+Sign-up to receive College and Career News from Ms. Myrick each month, including information about scholarships, college and career fairs, and more.

 Many students and parents have questions about the FAFSA.
 This is a resource to help you with guides related to best practices for completing the FAFSA.

 FEES: You will pay the application fee or submit a fee waiver (if you qualify – see the information about Application fee waivers below) at the end of your application.
 Fees per application can range from $45.00- $120.00.